 Carry stocks that shall always be complete for the typical needs of the neighborhood and always of good quality—of quality as good as those handled by the best of the large, competing stores.
 Eschew equally goods that are cheap and tawdry, goods that rank as extreme novelties, and features high in price.

 Always sell at prices slightly lower than those maintained throughout the competing center.
 The strongest link binding customers to any store is giving equal value for less money.

 Never advertise or boast of this lower price average.
 Let the store's customers find it out for themselves, and they will take pride in themselves for discovering it and pride in the store as being their favorite high-class store.

-Here is a simple merchandising policy which has, apart from its effectiveness under all conditions, the merit of being peculiarly fitted to the up-building of a distinctive community trade.
+Here is a simple merchandising policy that has, apart from its effectiveness under all conditions, the merit of being peculiarly fitted to the up-building of distinctive community trade.
 It might be the backbone of a local campaign.